Understanding Consent: What It Is and How to Get It

 Because your partner said “Yes” last night doesn’t mean you can assume they’ll agree to have sex today.
 Each and every time you want to get sexual with your partner, make sure you have their permission.
 Of course, in many relationships, verbal consent isn’t always required.
 Once you start kissing each other in a certain way and moving your hands down each other’s bodies in a familiar way, continuing to move forward can be taken for consent.
 You don’t always have to stop and have a five minute discussion when you’re in an actively sexual relationship.
 But if your partner wants to stop for any reason (even if it’s for that five minute talk), do it.

-Communication is the only reason any relationship can last beyond a few minutes of fucking.
+Communication is the only reason any relationship can last beyond a few minutes of sex.
 If you’re not talking to each other on a regular basis about everything, including sex, things will go downhill fairly quickly.
 Talking to each other about sex means you’ll have a better idea of what your partner wants and doesn’t want.
 This makes it much easier to gain their consent to try a new sex toy or one of your sexual fantasies.
 It also means you’ll be better attuned to their moods, desires, wants, and needs.
 But the very basics of consent and communication with any partner are this: Ask if they want to have sex, kiss, whatever and then listen to and respect their answer.

 Safewords and Signals